Study of $B \to K_0^*(1430)\,\ell^+ \ell^-$ decay in the standard model and scalar leptoquark scenario: Introduction

 For $b \to s\ell^+\ell^-$ transitions, an additional challenge is the control of long-distance hadronic effects, in particular those induced by intermediate charmonium resonances such as $J/\psi$ and $\psi'$ which strongly distort the dilepton invariant-mass spectrum when $q^2\approx m_{c\bar c}^2$.
 These contributions are encoded in the charm-loop piece of the effective coefficient $C_9^{\mathrm{eff}}$ and have been extensively studied using QCD factorization, light-cone sum rules and dispersion relations (e.g.~\cite{Khodjamirian:2010vf,Jager:2012uw,Lyon:2014hpa,Bobeth:2017vxj}).
 To reduce the associated theoretical uncertainties, phenomenological analyses often focus on short-distance $q^2$ windows that exclude the narrow charmonium peaks.

-Most experimental and theoretical work to date has concentrated on pseudoscalar and vector final states such as $B \to K\ell^+\ell^-$ and $B \to K^*(892)\ell^+\ell^-$.
+Most experimental and theoretical work to date has concentrated on pseudoscalar and vector final states such as $B \to K\ell^+\ell^-$ and $B \to K^*(892)\ell^+\ell^-$ while more recent studies have also explored tensor final states such as $B_s\to f_2'(1525)\mu^+\mu^-$~\cite{Rajeev:2020aut}.
 By contrast, scalar final states like $K_0^*(1430)$ have received comparatively less attention, despite its complementary sensitivity to the effective Hamiltonian's chiral structure.
 The decay $B \to K_0^*(1430)\,\ell^+\ell^-$ proceeds via the same underlying $b \to s \ell^+\ell^-$ transition but probes a different set of hadronic form factors and operator structures.
 In particular, scalar final states lead to a simpler angular distribution and can enhance the impact of scalar and pseudoscalar operators that are either absent or helicity suppressed in vector modes (see, e.g.,~\cite{Aslam:2009cv,Wang:2008da,Chen:2005an}).
 This makes $B \to K_0^*(1430)\ell^+\ell^-$ an especially promising channel to explore NP with scalar interactions and non-standard chiral couplings.

 Within the broad classes of NP models proposed to explain the flavour anomalies, leptoquarks (LQs) are particularly attractive.
 These hypothetical bosons carry both lepton and baryon quantum numbers and appear naturally in a variety of ultraviolet completions such as Pati-Salam unification, grand unified theories and models with composite fermions.
 They induce tree-level contributions to semileptonic four-fermion operators and are systematically classified according to their representations under $SU(3)_C\times SU(2)_L \times U(1)_Y$~\cite{Buchmuller:1986zs}.
 Only a subset of the ten possible scalar LQ multiplets is compatible with baryon-number conservation at the renormalizable level.
 In the context of $b\to s\ell^+\ell^-$ anomalies, particular attention has been paid to the two $SU(2)_L$ doublets